akalaszi/CatalogServiceCatalogAspect/README.md

 ###Background
 As per https://issues.apache.org/jira/browse/HADOOP-13132 ClassCastException can be thrown at LoadBalancingKMSClientProvider.decryptEncryptedKey which hides the information from the underlying AuthenticationException.
-This This aspect prints the stacktrace and the message of the AuthenticationException to the stderr before the ClassCastException is thrown.
+The aspect in this project prints the stacktrace and the message of the AuthenticationException to the stderr before the following ClassCastException is thrown:

 ```
 java.lang.ClassCastException: